starknet-edu/walking-with-starknet/tutorials/tutorials/EN/7_account_abstraction.md

 Please note currently the StarkNet CLI only works with the [OpenZeppelin account contract](https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/starknet/third_party/open_zeppelin/Account.cairo).
 If we want to deploy our own account contracts we need to deploy them using a different method.
 More on the next sections.

-Now let us create our own account contracts.
+Now we will examine the inner workings of the Open Zeppelin contract and proceed create our own account contracts.

-### Coding our own account contract
+### Using the Open Zeppelin standards

 Although account contracts are nothing more than smart contracts, they have methods that set them apart from other smart contracts.
 This is the [Open Zeppelin IAccount contract interface](https://github.com/OpenZeppelin/cairo-contracts/blob/release-v0.4.0b/src/openzeppelin/account/IAccount.cairo) adopted also by Argent (it implements [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271)):